trendscenter/docker-resource-usage/README.md

 ## TODO
 - Add MEM %, NET I/O, BLOCK I/O
+- Turn that logging command into a bash script.
 - Write a script that includes recording, parsing, and plotting of docker stats